OctopusDeployCommunity/Presentations/Azure/AzureBicep/demos/README.md

 # Demos instructions

 The following document describe how to do all the demos presented during the session.
+You can find all the Azure Bicep templates mentioned below [here](https://github.com/OctopusDeployCommunity/Presentations/tree/main/Azure/AzureBicep/Templates).

 ## Suggested setup to present